avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

 I am an [expert generalist] and an [autodidact polymath] [^autodidact-polymath].
 My "secret weapon" is a subscription to the [O'Reilly Safari] technical library.
 I am able to _synthesize_ my knowledge.
 I am often able to apply the skills and knowledge that I acquired in one domain, and successfully apply them to another.
 To get to this level of expertise so quickly, I have often relied upon domain experts who mentored me.
 In return, I have mentored many others.

 _My ideal career position is to be either a principal engineer or an [algorithm] designer reporting to either the CTO or the VP R&D._ For a large firm, I aim to be a senior person on the technical ladder as opposed to the management ladder.
-I prefer working alone, or otherwise managing a small team, where I shine as a mentor.
+I prefer working independently, or otherwise managing a small team, where I shine as a mentor.
 Formerly I had senior management positions, but I prefer to return to the individual contributor path.
 See this article about the benefits to a firm by having managers who have returned to become [individual contributors][individual contributor].
 (And my formal background in economics and business is an important added value which allows me to engage in [economic thinking]).
 Just like [Picasso] never stopped loving and creatively painting throughout his whole life, I love and thrive on the intellectual challenge of inventing software algorithms - which obviously requires that I be a "master software engineer". _Even though I am now in my 60's, you can see from my recent patents that I am still at the "top of my game".
-I have come to the conclusion that I want to continue working only on what I like to do best.
-I am certain that there are hi-tech firms that can use me to their advantage._
+I have come to the conclusion that I want to continue working only on what I enjoy doing best._

 I attended university in Toronto Canada where I received a Master's degree in economics and applied mathematics.
 My thesis was the economically efficient design of a [hydroelectric dam][hydroelectricity] using computer simulation of water flow.
 At the age of 14, my first major programming project was to program a _perfect_ game of 3D X's and O's (aka [Qubic]) played on a stack of four transparent 4x4 boards.
 I wrote the program in Fortran on a [mini-computer][ibm 1130] that had just 64 __KB__ RAM including the space required for the O/S.